 Smash the potatoes properly: You need to smash the potatoes correctly!
 Press down until the potatoes are flattened with rough edges, but still intact.
 If you don’t smash them enough, you won’t get those crispy edges.
 If you smash too much, they can fall apart.

 Ensure to season the potatoes well: Potatoes need a good amount of seasoning to really shine.
-Don’t be shy with the salt and pepper, and make sure the oil and butter mixture is evenly brushed over every potato for maximum flavour.
+Don’t be shy with the salt and pepper, and make sure the oil and butter mixture is evenly brushed over every potato for maximum flavor.

 Avoid overcrowding the basket: Give the potatoes space in the basket so the hot air can circulate properly.
 Overcrowding will steam them instead of crisping them, and you’ll miss out on that golden, crunchy texture.